adil192/SamsungAppsPatcher/README.md

    password2
    ```

 4. Get the hex for your certificate: Open a terminal in the `SamsungAppsPatcher` folder and enter `keytool -alias key0 -exportcert -keystore keystore.jks -storepass password1 | xxd -p`, replacing `password1` with yours.
-Now open both the .patch files and replace the existing hex with the output of this command (make sure to remove any spaces/linebreaks).
+Now remove the spaces/linebreaks from the output of this command, and keep it on hand.
+You'll need to open each patch file, and where the existing signature is added, replace it with yours.
+Make sure you only replace the signature on lines beginning with a `+`.

    ![image](https://user-images.githubusercontent.com/21128619/142562030-6ef6528a-f474-42a2-b3f2-142ea0bff430.png)